openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/progressive-experimentation-feature-flags.md

 second stage of feature flags.

 ## Opt in
-In the VSTS web UI, there is a preview panel that you can get to from your avatar: click on your avatar and click on preview features.
+In the Azure DevOps web UI, there is a preview panel that you can get to from your avatar: click on your avatar and click on preview features.
 Those are all feature flags.
 But in the web UI, it doesn’t look that way.
 It just looks like a switch.
 For example, you want to turn on the new